 Our schools are Operation Encompass schools.
-This means that when there has been a domestic abuse incident at an address where children from our schools live and the police have been called and attend the incident then the relevant school will be informed by 9am the next school day.
-This enables us to support the child(ren), and where appropriate the family, within that school.
-Parents are advised by the police that their child's school will be informed.
+This means that when there has been a domestic abuse incident at an address where children from our school live and the police have been called and attend the incident then the school will be informed by 9am the next school day.
+This enables us to support the child(ren), and where appropriate the family, within school.
+Parents are advised by the police that the school will be informed.

 Social care also receives reports from the police when they have been involved with children, not just in relation to domestic abuse incidents.
 These are called ViSTs (Vulnerable incident Screening Tools).
-This information will also be passed to a school if the information is considered appropriate and proportionate.
-Staff in the relevant school will be informed on a 'need to know basis' by their DSL.
+This information will also be passed to the school if the information is considered appropriate and proportionate.
+Staff in school will be informed on a 'need to know basis' by the DSL.